We pester our parents with a slew of questions as we grow up:

 In more religious times, the answer would have been simple: “You are a perishable body of flesh, animated by an immortal soul”.

-Long ago, everything had a soul.
+Long ago man believed that everything had a soul.
 Animals, trees and even rocks were people with intent and agency.

 This would likely have been the innocent state of early humans and hominids.
 These beliefs would have been reinforced over millennia as the approach proved evolutionarily useful; it likely made sense to treat the Wind or Sea with respect, thinking of them as capricious people with fickle intent and godlike agency.
 To generations of early humans, their understanding of the physical universe emerged from a hypnagogic trance populated with elementals, spirits, and gods; a Dreamtime revealed through the rapture of psychedelic introspection; far more real than the waking illusion of a material world.
 These first people embraced the philosophy of idealism knowing that Mind and Personality were fundamental.